• Home

 Recommended Video

 Xu Bo is the founder and chairman of Guangzhou Duoyi Network: one of China’s largest mobile gaming companies.
-Despite the 48-year-old entrepreneur growing his company in Guangzhou, he’s not looking to pass down his $1.1 billion fortune to a child born in his home country.
-A Wall Street Journal investigation into Xu’s surrogacy history in the U.S. found that the Chinese billionaire was seeking parental rights to at least four unborn children, and had previously fathered and was actively fathering at least eight more surrogacy kids.
+Despite the Gen X entrepreneur growing his company in Guangzhou, he’s not looking to pass down his $1.1 billion fortune to a child born in his home country.
+A 2025 Wall Street Journal investigation into Xu’s surrogacy history in the U.S. found the Chinese billionaire was seeking parental rights to at least four unborn children, and had previously fathered and was actively fathering at least eight more surrogacy kids.
 There could be dozens more.

-The billionaire’s video game company had also reportedly stated that Xu has more than 100 children born through surrogates based in the U.S., according to WSJ reporting.
+The billionaire’s video game company had also reportedly stated Xu has more than 100 children born through surrogates based in the U.S., according to the WSJ reporting last year.
 He was allegedly seeking “50 high-quality sons,” according to accounts linked to Xu on Chinese microblogging website Weibo, and said that “having more children can solve all problems.”
 During a 2023 court hearing, Xu also said he hoped to have around 20 U.S.-born children to one day take over his business, according to WSJ.
-He also fantasized about his American kids marrying Musk’s children in the future.
-Last month, Xu’s ex-girlfriend also alleged that he had 300 children living around the world—a claim his company denied.

-Xu’s Duoyi Network has since made a statement against the Journal, stating the publication had “deliberately confused the facts and fabricated false information,” and that only 12 of the alleged 100-plus children were born in the U.S.
+Xu’s Duoyi Network made a statement against the Journal, stating the publication had “deliberately confused the facts and fabricated false information,” and that only 12 of the alleged 100-plus children were born in the U.S.

 Another billionaire fathering 100+ heirs: Telegram founder Pavel Durvo